dusan-eremic/pocketmath/README.md

 # Pocketmath
 The pocketmath assignment demonstrates the usage of Pocketmath RESTful API.
+The solution uses Jersey Client as an HTTP client, Jackson JSON for sterilization purposes and Guice for dependency injection.

 ### Clone
 `git clone https://github.com/dusan-eremic/pocketmath.git`